thingsdb/ThingsDocs/v0/content/thingsdb-api/users_info.md

 None

 ### Return value
-List with user [info](../../data-types/info) for all users in ThingsDB.
+List with user [info](../../data-types/info) about all users in ThingsDB.